Catching Killers

-Catching Killers is a true crime docuseries produced by Simon Dekker and Diana Sole Walko, released on Netflix on November 4, 2021.
+Catching Killers is a true crime television docuseries produced by RAW, released on Netflix on November 4, 2021.
 The series follows police and prosecutors as they investigate, arrest and convict the world's most violent killers.

 Summary

 Each episode focuses on some infamous serial killer cases, from the detectives' perspectives.
-The investigators tell their own struggles, mistakes and efforts to catch the elusive perpetrators, and how did it affected their lives (both personal and career).
+The investigators tell their own struggles, mistakes and efforts to catch the elusive perpetrators, and how it affected both their personal and professional lives.